rprend/blog-ssr/src/content/posts/fragility.md

 ---
-title: 'Bad moods as a fragility test'
+title: "Bad moods as a fragility test"
-date: '04-20-2024'
+date: "04-20-2024"
-slug: 'fragility'
+slug: "fragility"
 ---

-# Bad moods as a fragility test

 Let's say you want to read more, to go to the gym, to study scientific papers in your free time, to make music.
 There's a style of advice that many people give.
 It's especially pronounced with hustlers and hustle culture.
 The advice goes something like this:

 > Just wake up at 4 AM.
 Just force yourself to go to the gym.
 Just write a song.
 Just make yourself do extra math homework.